aneto0/MARTe2/Docs/User/source/core/logging/logging.rst

    typedef void (*ErrorProcessFunctionType)(const ErrorInformation &errorInfo, const char8 * const errorDescription);

-The ``errorDescription`` already contains the *printfed* message while the :vcisdoxygenclem:`ErrorInformation` provides a list of properties related to the conditions at the time of the logging (e.g. time, line number, ...).
+The ``errorDescription`` already contains the *printfed* message while the :vcisdoxygenstem:`ErrorInformation` provides a list of properties related to the conditions at the time of the logging (e.g. time, line number, ...).

 .. code-block:: c++